 In August 2017 a property developer contacted us about a portion of land in the Northfield area of Birmingham.
 The land had previously been owned by The Royal British Legion.
 The developer had purchased it with a view to building seventeen residential properties with associated services, parking and outdoor space.

 We looked carefully at each tree, identifying factors such as their height, age and condition.
 The majority were mature trees and were a mix of species, including Norway maple, Scots pine, sycamore and ash.
-Although none had protected status, they did include several Category A specimens.
+None had protected status, but they did include several Category A specimens.
 This meant they were of prime condition and quality; essentially trees that are particularly good examples of their species.